 When agreements are reached in mediation, the spouses will still need to take certain steps to implement those agreements after their divorce is final.
 This may include signing deeds to house and titles to vehicles, closing joint bank accounts, updating estate plans and life insurance beneficiaries.
 The mediator can provide a checklist based on the agreements reached; however, the mediator cannot give legal advice

 Divorce mediation is often a faster process than traditional divorce.
 According to FindLaw, “Every case is different, but the average case usually takes at least three to four two-hour mediation sessions, spread out over at least a month or two.
 More complex cases can take four to six months to complete.”
+Read more about how long divorce mediation takes here.

 - Heinig, Melissa.
 “Will Divorce Mediation Work for You?”
 Www.nolo.com, Nolo, 15 Oct.
 2014, https://www.nolo.com/legal-encyclopedia/will-divorce-mediation-work-you-30293.html.